K40Nano/K40Nano/README.md

 * up()
 * close()

-Effectively this captures almost everything a laser cutter can do.
-For debugging purposes there are also specialty plotters that write to file types rather than to a NanoConnection.
-These are `PngPlotter` and `SvgPlotter` which plots to a PNG file and an SVG file respectively.
-Code can be tested without requiring the laser to actually used.
+This captures almost everything a laser cutter can do.

+For debugging purposes, there are also specialty plotters that write to file types rather than to a NanoConnection.
+These are `PngPlotter` and `SvgPlotter` which plot to a PNG file and an SVG file respectively.

 NanoPlotter
 ---

-The first major advance is writing to `LHYMICRO-GL` format.
-There are a few non-plotter based judgment calls to be made here in how it should send the data. `NanoPlotter` has a few commands outside the scope of typical plotter.
-Mostly this is to control the compact mode within the language, and how we would like our data packaged.
+One of the key technologies from K40-Whisperer is writing to `LHYMICRO-GL` format.
+There are, however, a few non-plotter based judgment calls to be made here as to how we should send the data.
+As such, `NanoPlotter` has a few commands outside the scope of typical plotter.
+Mostly this is to control the compact mode for the device, and how we would like our data packaged.
 These are:

 * enter_compact_mode(speed, harmonic_step)
 * exit_compact_mode_finish()